discordjs/discord.js/packages/rpc/examples/boops-javascript/README.md

 # boops-javascript

-A minimal Electron application using discord-rpc with JavaScript
+A minimal Electron application using @discordjs/rpc with JavaScript.

 ## Recommended IDE Setup